-Is there something to distinguish a miscalculation or unintentional mistake from a deliberate misrepresentation?
+Is there a distinction between a miscalculation or unintentional mistake from a deliberate misrepresentation?
 A Lubbock, Texas woman in Sanders et al. v.
 Life Insurance Co. of North America is discovering that where an insurance carrier might attempt to draw this line can be complicated and surprising.

 The ‘Misrepresentation’ at Issue in Sanders